-Site Conditions: The proposed building site is located west of County Road 14 in Routt County, Colorado.
-The site was vacant at the time of our investigation and a gravel driveway had been constructed to the site.
-The vegetation had been stripped near the proposed building site.
-The surrounding vegetation consists of grasses, weeds, deciduous brush and scrub oaks with aspen trees to the north.
+Site Conditions: The proposed building site is located east of County Road 14 in Routt County, Colorado.
+The building site was vacant at the time of our investigation.
+The vegetation consists of grasses, weeds, deciduous brush, scrub oak and aspen trees.

-Topography of the building site is variable and generally slopes moderately down to the east on the order of 10 to 15 percent.
-A maximum elevation difference of 8 to 10 feet appears to exist across the proposed building site.
+Topography of the building site is variable and generally slopes moderately down to the north-northwest on the order of 15 to 20 percent.
+A maximum elevation difference of 10 to 12 feet appears to exist across the proposed building site.

-Subsurface Conditions: To investigate the subsurface conditions at the site, three test pits were advanced at the site on March 29, 2021.
-A site plan showing existing features along with the approximate test pit locations is presented in Figure #2.
+Subsurface Conditions: To investigate the subsurface conditions at the site, three test pits were advanced on August 4, 2021 with a mini-trackhoe.
+A site plan showing existing and proposed features along with the approximate test pit locations is presented in Figure #2.

-Subsurface conditions encountered were variable and generally consisted of a layer of topsoil and organic materials overlying natural clays to the maximum depth investigated, 8 feet beneath existing ground surface (bgs).
+Subsurface conditions encountered were variable and generally consisted of a layer of topsoil and organic materials overlying natural clays and sandstone-claystone bedrock to the maximum depth investigated, 7 feet beneath existing ground surface (bgs).
 Graphic logs of the exploratory test pits, along with associated Legend and Notes, are presented in Figure #3.

-A layer of topsoil and organic materials was encountered at the ground surface in all of the test pits and was approximately 24 to 30 inches in thickness.
-Natural clays were encountered below the topsoil and organic materials in all of the test pits and extended to the maximum depth investigated in each test pit.
-The clays were slightly sandy to sandy, fine-grained, moderately plastic, stiff to very stiff, slightly moist to moist and brown in color.
-A sample of the natural clays classified as a CL soil in accordance with the Unified Soil Classification System.
+A layer of topsoil and organic materials was encountered at the ground surface in each test pit and was approximately 24 to 30 inches in thickness.
+Natural clays were encountered below the topsoil and organic materials in all of the test pits and extended to depths of 4 1⁄2 to 6 feet bgs.
+The clays were sandy, fine-grained, moderately plastic, stiff to very stiff, slightly moist to moist and brown to light brown in color.
+A sample of the natural clays classified as a CL soil in accordance with the Unified Soil Classification System (USCS).